United Nations Association – UK: 'In Larger Freedom in the UK'

 In early 2005, UNA-UK was tasked by the Foreign and Commonwealth Office to conduct a public and expert engagement process on UN reform in the lead-up to the UN Millennium Review Summit in September 2005.

 A series of national and regional public debates were undertaken to examine the recommendations made in the UN Secretary-General's Report, In Larger Freedom.
 The purpose of the debates was to ensure the widest possible public input into the development of the UK government's priorities for the 2005 World Summit.

-The events proved very popular, attracting a cross-section of society, including youth, trade unions, parliamentarians, NGOs, the armed services and academia.
+The events attracted a cross-section of society, including youth, trade unions, parliamentarians, NGOs, the armed services and academia.
 Common themes emerged: clear and widespread support for a strengthened United Nations, and a reaffirmation of the UN's unique importance as both a forum for negotiating viable solutions to collective threats, and an instrument for taking collective action to meet diverse threats from climate change to terrorism.

 UNA-UK compiled a report based on the feedback received and supplemented this with expert input.

 On 28 November at Portcullis House Foreign Office Minister Lord Triesman and UNA-UK Executive Director Sam Daws launched 'In Larger Freedom in the UK'.
 The launch took place following a talk by Edward Mortimer, Director of Communications and Chief Speechwriter in the UN Secretary-General's Office, at the inaugural meeting of the United Nations All-Party Parliamentary Group.
 The audience included parliamentarians, UNA-UK members, staff from the UN family in London, civil servants and NGO representatives.